 were in "tested as new" condition.
 The PTO tube tested "as new."
 The PS

-rectifiers tested good (above 40 on the TV-7.)
+is okay.)
 The AF module had both

 6AK6 tubes testing at minimum acceptable, the two 5814A tubes tested "as